collectiveaccess/CollectiveAccessManual/providence/user/setup/install/index.md

 processing script should *always* be run under a user with write-access to the CA media directory.

-## What to do if something goes wrong?
+## What to do if Something Goes Wrong?

 :::tip
 If your CollectiveAccess installation fails, the first thing to do is